Organic vs. Conventional Essential Oils: What’s the Difference?

 - Organic Oils: Higher production costs due to labor-intensive practices and certification.

-- Conventional Oils: Generally more affordable due to synthetic inputs and higher yields.
+- Conventional Oils: More affordable due to synthetic inputs and higher yields.

 Market Demand and Consumer Preferences:

-- Organic Market Growth: Increasing demand reflects consumer awareness of health and environmental issues.
+Organic market growth reflects increasing consumer awareness of health and environmental issues.

-- Conventional Oils: Lack organic certification but may still adhere to quality standards set by industry organizations.
+Conventional Oils: May still adhere to quality standards set by industry organizations but lack organic certification.

 At Aroma Haven, we prioritize the quality and purity of our essential oils.
 Our selection includes:

-- Essential Oils: Offering a range of pure essential oils, including lavender, eucalyptus, and tea tree.
+- Essential Oils: Offering a range of pure oils, including lavender, eucalyptus, and tea tree.

-- Ultrasonic Diffusers: Featuring collections like S1 Ultrasonic Diffusers and S3 Ultrasonic Oval Diffusers.
+- Ultrasonic Diffusers: Collections like S1 and S3 offer efficient aroma diffusion.

-- Waterless Diffusers: Including S4 ScentGlide and S5 LuxEssence Waterless Diffusers.
+- Waterless Diffusers: Including the S4 ScentGlide and S5 LuxEssence, perfect for pure essential oil diffusion without water.

 Leave a comment